How to Effectively Use Generative AI for Software Engineering Tasks!

 I refactored my db manager class, how should I refactor my tests to fit the changes?

-Half the time, the LLM will make massive assumptions about your code and problem (e.g., about data types, about the behaviors of imported functions, about unnecessary optimizations, etc.).
+Half the time, the LLM will make massive assumptions about your code and problem (e.g., about data types, about the behaviors of imported functions, about unnecessary optimizations, necessary optimization, etc.).
 Instead, prime it to be upfront about those assumptions.
 More importantly, spend time correcting the plan and closing gaps before any code is written.

 2. Focus on Providing Context